 Little Corn Island, a Piece of Undiscovered Paradise in the Caribbean!

 Little Corn Island has a population of approximately 1,400 persons, and there are no motorcycles or cars on the island.
 The island has a total land mass of 3.8 square kilometers and its main economic activity is fishing and tourism.
 There is some agriculture on the island, with the main crops being coconut and bananas, but you will also find papaya, pineapple and mango plantations in the fields.
 The municipal dock is on the main community and there is a pedestrian street which is parallel to the beach.
 Little Corn Island is a truly idyllic Caribbean paradise.
 Lovely, unspoiled beaches, with small Robinson Crusoe style resorts right on the beach are waiting for you to discover.
-Best of all, they offer good basic services at affordable prices and best of all, they are uncrowded!
+You have a variety of hotels to choose from in Little Corn Island.
+Best of all, they offer good basic services at affordable prices and they are uncrowded!

 It is important to take note that the busiest time of the year on the Little Corn Island is Easter Week (Semana Santa) and New Years holidays, when it is absolutely a must to have reservations; otherwise, you are likely to end up sleeping on the beach!
 Another busy season is August 26 to 29, when the island celebrates its annual Crab Festival, a time when the community blends in to provide special hospitality to its visitors.
 Other than these dates, you are likely to find accommodations on the island even if you show up unannounced.